 Teen killed outside Havre de Grace McDonald's was 'a hero,' mother says

 Aug.
-29—Life for Stace Sullivan will never be the same since the fatal stabbing of her son, Kamren Faison, less than two weeks ago in front of a McDonald's in Havre de Grace.
+31—Life for Stace Sullivan will never be the same since the fatal stabbing of her son, Kamren Faison, less than two weeks ago in front of a McDonald's in Havre de Grace.

 Sullivan's sister had been the one to call, saying her son, just 17 years old, was gone